 FAFSA stands for Free Application for Federal Student Aid and it is an important first step to the financial aid process.
 Filling out the FAFSA application is your path to thousands of dollars in financial aid to help you pay for college.
 The form determines your eligibility for financial aid rewards such as such as grants, work-study, and loans.
 It is also used to award state aid.
 Read the helpful guide below to keep you organized and avoid common FAFSA mistakes.

 The FAFSA form is available on Oct.
 1 for the next school year.
 We encourage you to fill it out as soon as possible on or after Oct.
 1. The process may take up to eight weeks.
 You will need WITCC's Federal School Code: 004590.
-Select the 2021-22 FAFSA Form if you will be attending college starting the fall of 2021.
-Watch this video to help you get familiar with the process.
+Select the 2022-23 FAFSA Form if you will be attending college starting the fall of 2022.

 Your Guide to the FAFSA